4100 Keeley Rd.

 The park is now open.
 Come out and enjoy the new walking trails, piers, bridge over the lake, greenhouse, community garden, and playgrounds.
 Picnic shelter are available for rental by calling 336-373-5888.

-The Sprayground is open May 23 until September 7.
+The Sprayground is open May 23 until August 23, The Sprayground will be open only the weekends and the Labor Day Holiday.
 Hours of operation are 11 am to 6 pm Mondays through Saturdays and 1-6 pm Sundays.
 Private rental of the Sprayground can be scheduled by calling 336-373-4547.
 Admission to the sprayground is free, however as of July 1, 2013 there is a fee of $20 for organized groups and day-cares.
 Payment can be made at the gate by cash or check.
 Multiple-visit punch cards allowing five visits are also available.
 The punch cards will have no expiration date, so they are valid until punches are used.

 Keeley Park is now part of the North Carolina Community Fishing Program.
 As a participant of this program, catchable-sized channel catfish are stocked in the ponds April through September.
 The Community Fishing Program allows for catching and keeping up to six catfish per day.
 We have also stocked our ponds with bass, bream and bluegill, but ask that you allow these fish time to grow so a catch and release program with these fish can be put into place soon.